Existence and uniqueness of optimal transport maps: Evolution estimates

-The probability measures $\mu_{0}, \mu_{1}$ are fixed.
 Since we have to prove a local property, we can assume that $\supp(\mu_{0}),\supp(\mu_{1}) \subset K$ with $K$ compact.
-Then by standard results in optimal transportation, there exists a couple of Kantorovich potential $(\f,\f^{c})$ such that if
+Then by standard results in optimal transportation, there exists a couple of Kantorovich potentials $(\f,\f^{c})$ such that if

-then transport plan $\pi$ is optimal iff $\pi(\Gamma)=1$ (e.g. see Theorem 5.10 in \cite{villa:Oldnew}).
+then the transport plan $\pi$ is optimal iff $\pi(\Gamma)=1$ (e.g. see Theorem 5.10 in \cite{villa:Oldnew}).
+Note also that the set $\Gamma$ is $c$-cyclically monotone.
+So also $K,\f,\f^{c}$ and $\Gamma$ are fixed.

-We start by proving the standard property of geodesics belonging to the support of the optimal dynamical transference plan $\eta$: they cannot meet at the same time $t$ if $t\neq 0, 1$.
-For existence results and details on dynamical transference plans we refer to \cite{villa:Oldnew} chapter 7.
+We start by proving the standard property of geodesics belonging to the support of the optimal dynamical transference plan $\pi$: they cannot meet at the same time $t$ if $t\neq 0, 1$.
+For existence results and details on dynamical transference plans we refer to \cite{villa:Oldnew} Chapter 7.

 \begin{lemma} Let $(x_{0},y_{0}), (x_{1},y_{1}) \in \Gamma$ be two distinct points.
 Then for any $t \in (0,1)$,

 where $x_{i}(t)$ is any $t$-intermediate point between $x_{i}$ and $y_{i}$, for $i =0,1$. \end{lemma}